mysteriumnetwork/tequilapi-webapp-tutorial/README.md

   }, [nodesKeys]);
 ```

-11. Another problem we have now is that the client used to call the api is not persisted in storage, but we have enough information to recreate it.
+11. Another problem we have now is that the client used to call the API is not persisted in storage, but we have enough information to recreate it.
 We will create a function to do so and we will call it in the `getNodeData` function if the client is not created:

 ```ts
   async function checkNodeAPI(nodeApi: TequilapiClient | null, ip: string, port: string, token: string): Promise<TequilapiClient> {